ilcgmbh/gulp-nwabap-ui5uploader/README.md

 ###### `bspcontainer`
 Type: `String`

 Defines the name of the BSP container used for the storage of the UI5 sources.
+Length is restricted to 15 characters (exclusive customer specific namespaces, e.g. /YYY/).

 ###### `bspcontainer_text`
 Type: `String`